Chlorine production: Other methods

+This process has been investigated by Venable & Jackson and fails if the concentation of the hydrochloric acid solution drops below 2mM.

 Membrane industrial production

 Large-scale production of chlorine involves several steps and many pieces of equipment.
 The description below is typical of a membrane plant.
 The plant also simultaneously produces sodium hydroxide (caustic soda) and hydrogen gas.
 A typical plant consists of brine production/treatment, cell operations, chlorine cooling & drying, chlorine compression & liquefaction, liquid chlorine storage & loading, caustic handling, evaporation, storage & loading and hydrogen handling.

 Brine

 Key to the production of chlorine is the operation of the brine saturation/treatment system.
 Maintaining a properly saturated solution with the correct purity is vital, especially for membrane cells.
 Many plants have a salt pile which is sprayed with recycled brine.
 Others have slurry tanks that are fed raw salt and recycled brine.
 The raw brine is treated with sodium carbonate and sodium hydroxide to precipitate calcium and magnesium.
 The reactions are often carried out in a series of reactors before the treated brine is sent to a large clarifier where the calcium carbonate and magnesium hydroxide are settled out.
 A flocculating agent may be added just prior to the clarifier to improve settling.
 The decanted brine is then mechanically filtered using sand filters or leaf filters before entering a series of ion exchangers to further remove impurities.
 At several points in this process the brine is tested for hardness and strength.

 After the ion exchangers, the brine is considered pure, and is transferred to storage tanks to be pumped into the cell room.
 The pure brine is heated to the correct temperature to control exit brine temperatures according to the electrical load.
 Brine exiting the cell room must be treated to remove residual chlorine and control pH levels before being returned to the saturation stage.
 This can be accomplished via dechlorination towers with acid and sodium bisulfite addition.
 Failure to remove chlorine can result in damage to the ion exchange units.
 Brine should be monitored for accumulation of both chlorate anions and sulfate anions, and either have a treatment system in place, or purging of the brine loop to maintain safe levels, since chlorate anions can diffuse through the membranes and contaminate the caustic, while sulfate anions can damage the anode surface coating.